microcks/microcks-spectral-ruleset/README.md

  INFO  Loaded 2 custom function(s) successfully.
  INFO  Linting file 'resources/weather-forecast-openapi-bad.yaml' against 5 rules: https://quobix.com/vacuum/rulesets/no-rules

-2024/05/15 13:59:33
+2024/05/17 14:16:48
-2024/05/15 13:59:33 🚨 Response example 'unknown' for 'GetForecast' is incomplete, it has no matching input example.
+2024/05/17 14:16:48 🚨 Response example 'unknown' for 'GetForecast' is incomplete, it has no matching input example.
-2024/05/15 13:59:33    It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.
+2024/05/17 14:16:48    It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.
-2024/05/15 13:59:33
+2024/05/17 14:16:48
+2024/05/17 14:16:48 ℹ️ Request body example 'north' for 'SetForecast' is not used in any response.
+2024/05/17 14:16:48    It requires to have a matching response example or a x-microcks-ref to be considered as valid mock for Microcks.
+2024/05/17 14:16:48
-2024/05/15 13:59:33 🔗 Response has x-microcks-ref 'center-south' for 'DeleteForecast' but it doesn't match input example.
+2024/05/17 14:16:48 🔗 Response has x-microcks-ref 'center-south' for 'DeleteForecast' but it doesn't match input example.
-2024/05/15 13:59:33    It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.
+2024/05/17 14:16:48    It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.
-2024/05/15 13:59:33
+2024/05/17 14:16:48
-2024/05/15 13:59:33 ℹ️  Path parameter example 'center' for 'DeleteForecast' is not used in any response.
+2024/05/17 14:16:48 ℹ️ Path parameter example 'center' for 'DeleteForecast' is not used in any response.
-2024/05/15 13:59:33    It requires to have a matching response example or a x-microcks-ref to be considered as valid mock for Microcks.
+2024/05/17 14:16:48    It requires to have a matching response example or a x-microcks-ref to be considered as valid mock for Microcks.

 /Users/laurent/Development/github/microcks-spectral-ruleset/resources/weather-forecast-openapi-bad.yaml
 -------------------------------------------------------------------------------------------------------